Assay of Calcium gluconate IP Pharmaceutical Analysis I Practical

 Calcium gluconate can be assayed using complexometric titrations of Ca2+ ions using EDTA as a sequestering (chelating) agent which results in the formation of a relatively stable complex.
 However, Mordant-Black II which is used as an indicator does not give distinct colour change.
 Hence, calcium ions are not directly titrated against disodium EDTA.
 Rather a displacement or replacement type of titration is used or performed wherein, a known volume of 0.05M magnesium sulphate solution is added (5ml) which acts as a displacing agent.

 Magnesium ions displace calcium ions from the calcium indicator complex and form a more stable Mg indicator complex.
 But this complex is less stable than the Mg-EDTA complex.
-Relative stability of different complexes decreases in following order: Ca-EDTA > Mg-EDTA > Mg-In > Ca-In.
+The relative stability of different complexes decreases in the following order: Ca-EDTA > Mg-EDTA > Mg-In > Ca-In.
 Initially when both calcium and magnesium ions are present in the solution and when the indicator is added it forms a complex with Mg as Mg-In is stronger than Ca-In complex and imparts a pink colour to the solution.

-When titration commences added EDTA forms a complex with calcium ions as a Ca-EDTA complex is stronger than the Mg-EDTA complex. when all the calcium ions are complexed than free Mg++ forms complex with EDTA and the endpoint is reached then Mg-In complex breaks liberating free Mg+2 and In- which forms complex with EDTA and free In- imparts a blue colour to the solution.
+When titration commences added EDTA forms a complex with calcium ions as a Ca-EDTA complex is stronger than the Mg-EDTA complex. when all the calcium ions are complexed then free Mg++ forms complex with EDTA and the endpoint is reached then Mg-In complex breaks liberating free Mg+2 and In- which forms complex with EDTA and free In- imparts a blue colour to the solution.
 The ammonia solution buffers the solution at a pH 10

 Standard